sequelize/sequelize/docs/manual/other-topics/typescript.md

   // You can also pre-declare possible inclusions, these will only be populated if you
-  // actively include a relation. declare projects?: NonAttribute<Project[]>; // Note this is optional since it's only populated when explicitly requested in code
+  // actively include a relation.
+  // Note: this is optional since it's only populated when explicitly requested in code declare projects?: NonAttribute<Project[]>;

   // getters that are not attributes should be tagged using NonAttribute
   // to remove them from the model's Attribute Typings.